top of page

 Diet: These ants love sugars in the form of sugar-water or honey-water.
 They also usually need protein to grow in colony size, so provide proteins such as crickets, fruit flies and mealworms.
 Fruit flies seem to be a favorite.
 They can be fed at least once or twice a week.
 If workers don't have bloated gasters full of food, they should be fed more sugars!
 The queens do not need food during founding, as they are fully-claustral.

 Diapause: This species could need a short diapause period.
 If they seem to slow down, cool them down to slightly cooler than room temperature for 1-2 months, and feed them less during that time too.
 The Florida (current) variant only needs about 4 weeks of hibernation, if any at all.
+Only diapause them if growth seems to slow during the winter.

 Queen size: 16-20mm